wp-plugins/wp-e-commerce-catalog-visibility-and-email-inquiry/readme.txt

 == Support ==

-Support and access to this plugin documents are available from the [HELP tab](http://a3rev.com/shop/catalog-visibilty-and-email-inquiry/#tab-reviews) on the Pro Versions Home page.
+Support and access to this plugin documents are available from the [HELP tab](http://a3rev.com/shop/catalog-visibilty-and-email-inquiry/#help_tab) on the Pro Versions Home page.

 == Changelog ==

+= 1.0.4 - 2013/01/19 =

+* Feature: Added auto support for custom button type for 'add to cart' button so that our plugin can find the add to cart button on themes that use custom button code.

 = 1.0.3 - 2013/01/09 =